Azure-Samples/functions-quickstart-powershell-azd-otel/README.md

 ## Overview

-This end-to-end PowerShell sample demonstrates distributed tracing with OpenTelemetry across multiple Azure Functions in a Flex Consumption plan app with Durable Functions integration.
+This end-to-end PowerShell sample demonstrates distributed tracing with OpenTelemetry across multiple Azure Functions in a functionapp using Durable Functions.

 ## Prerequisites